bubacoder/infra/proxmox/ubuntu.md

 **Quickstart:**

-In addition to the previous, this script also configures the installer for unattanded inatall.
+In addition to the previous, this script also configures the installer for unattended install.

 - Setup SSH access to the PVE host
 - Edit `create-ubuntu-server-vm.sh` to match the desired configuration